-- A. Students may vote online from a computer of their choice throughout the entire voting period. - B. Online voting shall include a system to verify that the individual is an ISU student and pays the ASISU fee and Student Activities fee.
+A. Students may vote online from a computer of their choice throughout the entire voting period.

+B. Online voting shall include a system to verify that the individual is an ISU student and pays the ASISU fee and Student Activities fee.
 The online system shall include safeguards against voting more than once and shall provide adequate safeguards to avoid election fraud.
-The commission shall determine the adequacy of online voting safeguards. - C. Paper ballots shall be available upon request in the ASISU office. - D. Accessing the online voting database shall be prohibited during the voting period. - E. In the event of a computer system failure or compromise of the election system as verifiable by the system administrator, the election will commence on the repair of the computer system.
-The time will be determined by the commission. - F. Students who have more than one major and wish to vote in a different college than what appears on their online ballot may request a paper ballot in the ASISU office.
-The Elections Commission shall verify that the student's major falls under the college he/she they wishes to vote for.
+The commission shall determine the adequacy of online voting safeguards.

+- C. Accessing the online voting database shall be prohibited during the voting period. - D. In the event of a computer system failure or compromise of the election system as verifiable by the system administrator, the election will commence on the repair of the computer system.
+The time will be determined by the commission. - E. Students who have more than one major and wish to vote in a different college than what appears on their online ballot may request a paper ballot in the ASISU office.
+The Elections Commission shall verify that the student's major falls under the college they wish to vote for.